 “The difference between a good picture and a mediocre picture is a question of millimeters — small, small differences — but it’s essential.
 I didn’t think there is such a big difference between photographers.
 Very little difference.
 But it is that little difference that counts, maybe.” – Henri Cartier-Bresson

-“Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.”…”Oop!
+“There is a creative fraction of a second when you are taking a picture.
+Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.”…”Oop!
 The Moment!
 Once you miss it, it is gone forever.” – Henri Cartier-Bresson

 “Photographers mistake the emotion they feel while taking the photo as a judgment that the photograph is good” – Garry Winogrand